 Build it bigger, build it better, build it bolder – all of these apply to Macao’s new hotels, which over the past year or so have opened to tremendous fanfare and a veritable blizzard of bling.
-And it’s not just on the main casino strip of Cotai where the new palatial accommodations have been opening.

 For many years the city’s hotels were respectable yet unremarkable, with a couple of boutique gems like the Bela Vista and Pousada de Sao Tiago, both of which have since closed their doors.

 Then came the Las Vegas invasion, spearheaded by the 3,000-room Venetian and closely followed by heavy hitters like Ritz-Carlton and Banyan Tree.

 Clever gimmicks like a scaled-down Eiffel Tower or a cable car have characterised more recent openings, but now Macau is moving into the realms of the designer superstars like Morpheus in the City of Dreams, with an eye-catching design by architectural legend Zaha Hadid.